 Fouling, the collection of organisms like barnacles on the hull of ship, is proven to reduce the ship’s performance by up to 40% due to surface drag.
 According to Thilo Dückert, VP Fleet Performance Management at StormGeo, “Every ship that goes through the water collects algae, shells and other organisms, especially in warm waters.
 With time, it grows thicker—increasing resistance and worsening the performance (and thus consumption) of a ship.”

 Both underwater hull cleaning and dry-docking were found to generate good energy savings, however, there are major differences between the two.
-While periodic hull cleaning of a ship in operation leads to a significant reduction in daily fuel consumption, doing it during dry-dock generates greater efficiency and long-term fuel savings.
 Research done by Professor Roar Adland of the Norwegian School of Economics determined that cleaning the ship’s hull at dry-dock can increase overall ship efficiency by up to 17%.
 If necessary, cleaning the hull underwater in between dry-docking can improve fuel efficiency by up to 9%.

-One of the reasons for this is that dry-docking ensures the hull is completely cleaned and re-coated, whereas underwater cleaning can be challenging and lead to a removal of part of the coating.
+The reason for this efficiency difference is because dry-docking ensures the hull is completely cleaned and re-coated, whereas underwater cleaning can be challenging and lead to a removal of part of the coating.
 This is detrimental to fuel efficiency, as the coating reduces drag and reduces fouling.
 Furthermore, underwater hull cleaning cannot always be performed, due to a region's environmental regulations.

 Conversely, the benefits of intermediate hull and propeller cleaning (in between dry dock periods) tends to justify its cost.
 For example, an underwater hull cleaning costs an average $20,000 USD and the propeller an additional $3,500.
 At 14 knots, a vessel consuming 35 MT/day of HFO in the main engine would spend around $15,000 per day on fuel at a rate of $430/MT of HFO.
 In this scenario, the hull cleaning pays itself back over a typical 15-day voyage in fuel efficiency gains alone.